Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 It is well known that while SJF/SRTF scheduling can improve overall latency, it may lead to starvation for long requests, causing users to wait excessively for responses.
 Different from previous fairness-promoting design [39], which focuses on the fairness between different clients, we propose a *max_waiting_time* fairness metric to evaluate the fairness at per-request level (hence reflecting per-user satisfaction).
 We define max_waiting_time fairness by considering both Time To First Token (TTFT) and Time Per Output Token (TPOT)[12] in LLM serving as follows:

- $max_waiting_time=max(TTFT,max(TPOT))$
+ $max\_waiting\_time=max(TTFT,max(TPOT))$

-Intuitively, max_waiting_time characterizes the maximum time interval a user experiences between receiving two tokens after sending a request to the server.
+Intuitively, $max\_waiting\_time$ characterizes the maximum time interval a user experiences between receiving two tokens after sending a request to the server.
 A larger max_waiting_time indicates a longer waiting time for the user to obtain a response, signifying more severe starvation.

+To mitigate starvation, our algorithm implements the following mechanism: 1) For each scheduling step, we increment a request’s starvation count if it is not executed.
+2) When a request's starvation count reaches a pre-defined threshold, we will promote this request's priority by allocating "quantum" of execution time.
+3) The request maintains this elevated priority until it exhausts its allocated quantum.
+This simple yet effective method prevents starvation at the request level, improves $max\_waiting\_time$, and ensures user satisfaction, as demonstrated in our experiments.

 ##  Experiments

-### Results
+### Main results

 Fig. 3 compares the latency of our proposed ranking method with four baseline methods on ShareGPT and LMSYS-Chat-1M datasets with increasing arrival rates [2, 14, 12].
 Under a rate of 64 requests/sec